-OpenCVSharp is a .NET wrapper for the OpenCV computer vision library that allows us to use it comfortably from a .NET application on Windows, Linux, macOS, or WASM.
+OpenCVSharp is a .NET wrapper for the OpenCV computer vision library that allows us to use it conveniently from a .NET application on Windows, Linux, macOS, or WASM.

 As we know, OpenCV is the most popular library for computer vision applications.
-It is open source under the BSD license and multi-platform, and it is written in C++.
-You can find more information on the project page at https://opencv.org/ and all the code on Github.
+It is Open Source under the BSD license, cross-platform, and written in C++.
+You can find more information on the project page https://opencv.org/ and all the code on Github.

 However, there are different wrappers and adaptations that allow us to use OpenCV from other programming languages and integrate them into our applications.
 This ease of use comes at a cost, in the form of a performance penalty compared to using the C++ libraries directly.

-Probably the most well-known wrapper is Opencv-python, a wrapper of OpenCV for Python, due to the large number of tutorials available.
+Probably the most well-known wrapper is Opencv-python, a wrapper for Python, due to the abundance of tutorials available for it.
 However, it is not the only one, nor necessarily the best.

-Today we are going to see OpenCVSharp, which allows us to use OpenCV from a .NET application very easily, both in installation and use.
-Additionally, OpenCVSharp is an open-source project, distributed under the Apache 2.0 license, and its code is available at https://github.com/shimat/opencvsharp.
+Today we are going to look at OpenCVSharp, which allows us to use OpenCV from a .NET application very easily, both in installation and usage.
+OpenCVSharp is also an Open Source project, distributed under the Apache 2.0 license, and its code is available at https://github.com/shimat/opencvsharp.

 This has the advantage of being able to use a powerful language like C# in our computer vision applications, as well as easily integrating it into our .NET applications.
-Imagine what that means in terms of hardware access, communication, database writing, and file management.
-Combining OpenCV with “anything” we can do in .NET (in other words, everything).
+Imagine what this means in terms of hardware access, communication, database writing, file management.
+Combining OpenCV with “anything” we can do in .NET (i.e., everything).

-The installation is very simple as it is done through Nuget packages that include everything needed to run OpenCVSharp.
+Installation is very simple as it is done through Nuget packages that include everything needed to run OpenCVSharp.
 These packages include the OpenCV binaries.
-We only need to download the appropriate Nuget package for our architecture.
-You can find the complete list on the project page.
+We only need to download the Nuget package appropriate for our architecture.
+You can consult the complete list on the project page.

-On the other hand, in order for the performance to be as close as possible to using the C++ libraries directly, OpenCVSharp makes intensive use of unmanaged code.
-This means that we must be especially careful when using ‘Dispose’ for created objects to avoid memory leaks, as also explained in the project documentation.
+On the other hand, to achieve performance as close as possible to the direct use of the C++ libraries, OpenCVSharp makes intensive use of unmanaged code.
+This has the consequence that we must be especially careful when doing ‘Dispose’ of created objects to avoid memory leaks, as also explained in the project documentation.

-Finally, there is this repository of examples of using OpenCVSharp.
-It is highly recommended to take a look, as it includes examples of almost all common tutorials and use cases, including applications that include camera capture in both WinForms and WPF.
+Finally, there is this repository of examples for using OpenCVSharp.
+It is highly recommended to take a look, because it includes examples of almost all the common tutorials and use cases, including applications with camera capture in both WinForms and WPF.

 Example Project in OpenCVSharp

-Let’s see how to use OpenCVSharp in a simple project, a computer vision “Hello World.”
-For this, we will use the “Lena” image, which is historically the most used image in computer vision application tests and prototypes.
+Let’s see how to use OpenCVSharp in a simple project, a “Hello World” of computer vision.
+For this, we will use the “Lena” image, which for historical reasons, is the most used image in tests and prototypes of computer vision applications.

-I recommend downloading the image from the internet in better quality.
-For the blog, I have to reduce the image quality to reduce the file size and not penalize the traffic.
+I recommend downloading a higher quality image from the internet.
+For the blog, I have to reduce the image quality so they weigh less and don’t penalize traffic.

 To add OpenCVSharp to our solution, we only need to add the appropriate Nuget package for our architecture.
-In our case, we only need the Nuget OpenCvSharp4.Windows, which includes everything needed to work, without the need for any additional packages or files.
+In our case, we only need the OpenCvSharp4.Windows Nuget, which includes everything needed to function, without requiring any additional package or file.

 Now, we open our window.cs file, which is the main window of the project we just created, and replace the code with this.